beakandsqueak/beak-and-squeak-archive/README.md

 Beak: “Empty relationships keep me busy but leave me empty.”
  ---
 Beak: “A home needs roots.”
-Squeak: “Maybe home is when somebody notices when we’re gone.”
+Squeak: “Maybe home is when somebody notices if we’re gone.”
  ---